Reaching global audience

 1. Travel apps

 Travel apps need content translation to reach a global audience.
 A good example is our second project called PlaceFlare with hand-picked places from a few countries like Italy, Great Britain, Spain, Czech Republic, and Poland.
-The app contains about ~250 unique translation keys which are gathered from the application source code using SimpleLocalize CLI.
+The app contains about ~250 unique translation keys, which are gathered from the application source code using SimpleLocalize CLI.
 All keys are transferred to the SimpleLocalize Web Editor where everything can be translated by native speakers and volunteers.
-When they finish work somebody (translator or project admin) can publish changes and voilà!
+When they finish work, somebody (translator or project admin) can publish changes and voilà!
 Everything is done, there is no need for re-deploying the app or re-building the project.
-Translations are fetched in real-time from the SimpleLocalize CDN where all translations sit.
+Translations are fetched in real-time from the SimpleLocalize CDN, where all translations sit.

 2. eCommerce apps

 The global market is one of the best things which gave us access to the Internet.
 Buying stuff has never been easier, you can be based in Eastern Europe and sell your products to the locals, or the next day you will get an order from Brazil.
 What stops your clients more from buying your products online than long-distance?
-Fear that they will fill up order form wrong, and they will lose money.
+Fear that they will fill up the order form wrong, and they will lose money.
 They will return to your page many times thinking about buying from you, and on the second screen, they will be looking for local stores.
-What you can do with it?
-Make them confident that in case of a problem they will be able to get help from you.
+What can you do with it?
+Make them confident that in case of a problem, they will be able to get help from you.
 Being a professional seller with a global audience gives you many benefits.

 Many online shops have great translations, and they are perfectly faking that they are local stores.
-The client will notice that it's not the local store only then when he will get the package.
+The client will notice that it's not the local store, only then when he will get the package.
 Numerous online shops and retail stores offer from 4 to 20 languages for visitors.

 3. SEO systems

-If you are providing SEO service you know the best that application which is available for your customers in native language converts much better than the others.
+If you are providing SEO service, you know the best that application which is available for your customers in native language converts much better than the others.
 Many professional tools have at least 5 languages to choose from because SEO tools are the kind of services that are used globally to increase the audience.
 Not every SEO expert or SEO novice knows English perfectly to understand how your search engine optimization app will work for him.
-He/she will be familiar with the basic words but to explain them more you will need translation management.
+He/she will be familiar with the basic words, but to explain them more you will need translation management.

 I'm sure you heard about ahrefs we are also using this tool.
 Currently, the app supports 13 languages!
 Wow!
-Maybe this is the reason why the page is so popular among SEO experts!
+Maybe this is the reason the page is so popular among SEO experts!

 4. Business products

 The most important apps need to be translated and have high-quality translations.
-Mobile and web systems are must be translated by humans to achieve the best possible explanation.
+Mobile and web systems must be translated by humans to achieve the best possible explanation.
 Specialized vocabulary which occurs in such systems should be consistent with the other business apps.
 If the potential client won't find words which he is familiar in your system or landing page, then he may leave your page.
 Try to reach native speakers to get the best possible translation.